 When María's weather projections became a reality, the government quickly recognized the need to evacuate residents into safety shelters.
-In the Governor's emergency declaration, Puerto Rico responded to an unprecedented need for hurricane shelter by designating 500 schools and other government buildings as shelters.69 There were over 15,000 sheltered residents in these designated locations.
-This included all sectors of the population, including individuals, families with young children, and the elderly.70 Several of these government buildings provided much needed refuge from the hurricane but lacked appropriate accommodations such as a kitchen area or shower stalls for longer-term use.
-PRPHA is responsible for the coordination, inspection, and monitoring of shelter facilities provided by the Puerto
+In the Governor's emergency declaration, Puerto Rico responded to an unprecedented need for hurricane shelter by designating 500 schools and other government buildings as shelters.68 There were over 15,000 sheltered residents in these designated locations.
+This included all sectors of the population, including individuals, families with young children, and the elderly.69 Several of these government buildings provided much needed refuge from the hurricane but lacked appropriate accommodations such as a kitchen area or shower stalls for longer-term use.
+PRPHA is responsible for the coordinating, inspecting, and monitoring shelter facilities provided by the Puerto Rican